-Each year, our team presents at the Muhammad Ali Athletes and Social Change Forum at the Ali Center in Louisville, Kentucky.
+From 2014-2016 we presented at the Muhammad Ali Athletes and Social Change Forum hosted by the Ali Center in Louisville, Kentucky.
 In fact, it's where our project began!
 We are inspired by Muhammad Ali's use of sport to further humanitarian efforts, and we are proud to continue his legacy.

 The 2016 forum focused on "Creating a Declaration of Human Rights in Sports"